Sam Zell, billionaire real estate investor, dead at 81 - KESQ

 By Allison Morrow, CNN

-New York (CNN) — Sam Zell, the billionaire real estate magnate, died on Thursday, his company confirmed.
+New York (CNN) — Sam Zell, the Chicago real-estate magnate whose knack for buying up distressed assets turned him into a billionaire and earned him the nickname “grave dancer,” died on Thursday, his company said.
 He was 81.

-Equity Residential, the company he founded decades ago, described Zell on Thursday as an “iconic figure in real estate and throughout the corporate world.”
+Equity Residential, the company he founded decades ago, did not provide a cause of death but described Zell as an “iconic figure in real estate and throughout the corporate world.”

-His wide-ranging portfolio of investments, which included distressed real estate assets and an ultimately sour bet on the Tribune Co., minted him a personal net worth of $5.9 billion, according to the Bloomberg Billionaires Index.
+Among his wide-ranging portfolio of investments were distressed assets in real estate and in media, including an ultimately disastrous bet on the Tribune Company.
+Zell had a personal net worth of $5.9 billion, according to the Bloomberg Billionaires Index.

+Zell had a penchant for scooping up cheap real estate and selling it later at a profit, a strategy he outlined in a 1978 article titled “The Grave Dancer,” which became his nickname in the industry.

+“I was dancing on the skeletons of other people’s mistakes,” he wrote.

 The-CNN-Wire